canonical/spread/README.md

 option and appending `-discard`.
 Reused systems will remain running for as long as desired by default, which may run the pool out of machines.
-With [Linode](#linode) you may define the `halt-timeout` option to allow Spread itself to garbage collect those entries.
+With [Linode](#linode) you may define the `halt-timeout` option to allow Spread itself to shutdown those systems and use them, without destroying the data.

 <a name="debugging"/>